jameseh96/pdu/README.md

 In addition, [`pyprometheus`](#pyprometheus) provides Python bindings supporting basic operations on Prometheus data including iterating all time series, and all samples therein.

-Note: this has only been tested with Prometheus as embedded in Couchbase Server.
-No compatibility guarantees are made.
+Note: This has not been thoroughly tested across Prometheus versions; no compatibility guarantees are made.

 # pdu